Marlene (1984 film): Background

 Marlene Dietrich and Maximilian Schell had worked together on Judgment at Nuremberg in 1961.
 By the late 1970s, Dietrich had become a virtual recluse in her Paris apartment on the Avenue Montaigne.
 However, financial issues inspired her to develop a television documentary about her work.
 Her initial choice for a director, her friend Orson Welles, proved unavailable and after considering Welles' friend and fan of hers, Peter Bogdanovich, she eventually agreed to have Schell direct—primarily, it seems, because he spoke both German and English.
-In 1982, with Schell onboard, she agreed to participate in what she intended to be a television documentary.
+In 1982, with Schell on board, she agreed to participate in what she intended to be a television documentary.
 Schell had other ideas and their sessions became a film.

-Because Dietrich did not wish to be photographed, the film consists of an audio commentary and the visuals illustrate her career by showing film clips and stills from her films, as well as newsreel footage.
+Because Dietrich did not wish to be photographed, the film consists of an audio commentary and the visuals illustrating her career by showing film clips and stills from her films, as well as newsreel footage.
 She was contracted for "40 hours of interviews", as she reminds Schell during one of their exchanges.
 The film consists of voice interviews between Schell and Dietrich in which she often ignores his questions, makes acerbic comments about, among other things, some of the books written about her life and films.
 She resists Schell's attempts to criticize those she knew in her life asking him, "Why must we say critical things?"
 During their discussions, she touches on the subjects of life and death, reality and illusion and the nature of stardom.

-Film clips
+Films featured

 The film contains clips from the following films: